Local referendum: Direct democracy and its forms

 A valid referendum also requires that one of the options (e.g. ‘yes’ or ‘no’) must receive a majority of votes.
 If the result is a tie, or if neither option achieves the necessary majority, then the referendum is usually considered not to have taken place and no decision has been made.

-Tip: The official board is an important element of public administration in the Czech Republic.
-It is no longer a bulletin board in the lobby of an office, but typically a digital panel or online portal where citizens can find out a lot of useful information.
-What information is published on the notice board and how can it be useful to ordinary citizens?
+The official notice board is an important element of public administration in the Czech Republic.
+What information is published on the official notice board and how can it be useful to ordinary citizens?
 This is the subject of our article.

 Examples of referendums held

 The referendum on the relocation of the main railway station in Brno was the target of many articles, posts and jokes.
-In it, citizens could express their opinion on whether they wished to modernise the Brno main railway station in its current location The referendum was not valid, however, because the required minimum turnout of eligible voters was not reached.
+In it, citizens could express whether they wished to modernise the Brno main railway station in its current location, but the referendum was not valid because it did not achieve the required minimum turnout of eligible voters.
 At the same time, the city administration launched an internet poll on the topic of the new name of the station.
 Among the three successful proposals was the Járy Cimrman station.
-Surprisingly, the name Šalingrad won.
+Surprisingly, the name Shalingrad won.

 The residents of Prague 7 also joined the local referendum when they wanted to express their opposition to the allegedly overpriced construction of the new town hall.
 They voted to limit the investment to CZK 500 million.
 In addition, they ordered the district’s management to launch an architectural competition and a tender procedure that will favour construction on land owned by Prague 7.

 An interesting development was the announcement of a referendum on a possible ban on gambling in Kladno.
-It was originally held together with the presidential election, however, the Regional Court in Prague declared the vote in the local referendum invalid due to illegal restrictions and influence of the campaign by the city, which was pushing its point of view in the campaign.
+It was originally held together with the presidential elections, but the Regional Court in Prague declared the vote in the local referendum invalid due to illegal restrictions and influence of the city, which had promoted its opinion in the campaign.
 In fact, the city’s leadership did not seek to ban, but at most to regulate the business in question.
 Subsequently, the city wanted to announce the referendum on a regular day (i.e. outside the election date), on 15 April 2023.
 However, two days before the referendum was to take place, the Regional Court in Prague ruled by a preliminary injunction that Kladno was obliged to refrain from organising and ensuring a repeat vote in the local referendum and ordered to combine its organisation with the election.
 By organising the referendum on a normal (non-election) day, there was a risk of a low turnout and thus the referendum being invalid.

 Are you solving a similar problem?